 Uses of Carodyl

-Carprofen, one of the most widely used medications in veterinary medicine, is the basis for Carodyl.
+It is one of the most widely used medications in veterinary medicine.
 This makes it ideal for use in musculoskeletal injury treatment and postoperative care.
 But mainly, it is used to treat symptoms of osteoarthritis: sharp pain and inflammation.

 It is used short-term as long as pain and discomfort bother your dog.
 Either way, it can also be used for long-term relief of osteoarthritis, hip dysplasia, and various types of joint deterioration.